Fenerz07/Fenerz07/README.md

-💻 Full Stack | Software Developer
+💻 Full Stack Developer

 Hello!
-I'm Fenerz, a passionate Full Stack Developer with expertise in both frontend and backend development.
+I'm Hugo, a passionate Full Stack Developer with expertise in both frontend and backend development.
 I love solving problems, building applications, and staying up-to-date with the latest technologies.

 🚀 About Me

-- I love working with C, Python, Next, JavaScript, and many more modern technologies.
+- I love working with C, Python, Next, TypeScript, and many more modern technologies.
 - Currently working on several personal projects.
 - Always looking for new collaboration opportunities and ways to learn something new.
 - Open to mentorship or being mentored.